-Artificial Intelligence and Machine Learning for Automated 5G Network Monitoring
+Artificial Intelligence (AI) and Machine Learning (ML) for Automated 5G Network Monitoring

 All networks, whether transport, telecommunications, IT hubs and even entire cities, need proper monitoring and management.
 Sophisticated processes (and the people who understand them) are required for the kind of deep network drill-down that reveals the causes of problems and ways in which they could be prevented.
 Similar processes are essential to handle any issues that do slip through the net, to analyze their effects, and to implement damage limitation and permanent solutions.